 After a day in the woods or on the water, the region’s breweries are a great spot to kick back with a locally-made pint.
 Named for the rock that underlies the northern mountains, Gneiss Brewing Company pours super-drinkable German-style beers.
 The tasting rooms are only open on Fridays and Saturdays, but joining the local crowd at the forest brewery makes it worth planning for.

 In the historic town of Fryeburg, a jumping-off-point for kayak and canoe adventures, Saco River Brewing opens their doors for weekend tastings.
-Flights of pale ales, IPAs, and porters are served on canoe paddles, and 302 Riverside Drive-Up is just next door with beer-friendly burgers, seafood, and snacks.
+Paddle in for flights of pale ales, IPAs, and porters served on canoe paddles.

 Where to Get a Good Night’s Rest

 If your dream weekend escape involves your own tiny cabin, there’s a lot to choose from.
 A stone’s throw from a floating dock and sandy beach are Bayview Cabins, a cluster of lakeside cottages in Naples with canoes, kayaks, and paddle-boats for rent on site.